scrabbletank/farhome-rules/rulesdoc.md

 - **Duration:** instant
 - **Damage Type:** Bludgeoning

-You cause the earth around you to tremor.
-All creatures within 2 tiles of you must make a strength save against your spellcasting.
-On failure the creature takes 1 wound die in damage, getting knocked prone on a critical.
+You cause tremors in the earth around you.
+All creatures within 2 tiles of you make a strength save against your spellcasting roll.
+On failure the creatures takes 1 wound die in bludgeoning damage, being knocked prone on a critical.
 If the ground in the area is loose earth or stone it becomes difficult terrain until cleared.

-The the effected tiles extends by 1 and damage is increased by 1 wound die for every level above 1st.
+The the affected tiles extends by 1 and damage is increased by 1 wound die for every level above 1st.